 For an example of an example that uses an Excel® spreadsheet,

-Generating and Initiating Entities.
+and Initializing Entities.

 Composite Entity Creator | Composite Entity Splitter | Discrete Event Chart | Entity Gate | Entity Generator | Entity Input Switch | Entity Multicast | Entity Output Switch | Entity Queue | Entity Replicator | Entity Server | Entity Terminator | MATLAB Discrete Event System | Multicast Receive Queue | Resource Acquirer | Resource Pool | Resource Releaser